ophilar/TabTogether/README.md

 ### From Mozilla Add-ons (Recommended)
 1. Visit [TabTogether on AMO](https://addons.mozilla.org/) (when published).
 2. Click **Add to Firefox** and follow the prompts.

+### Android Installation
+1.  **From Mozilla Add-ons (Recommended):** The easiest way is to install from the [Mozilla Add-ons (AMO)](https://addons.mozilla.org/) store directly within Firefox for Android (when published).
+2.  **From Source (Developer/Temporary):**
+    *   Requires setting up [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb) and enabling USB debugging on your device.
+    *   Connect your device to your computer.
+    *   Run the command: `web-ext run --target=firefox-android`
+    *   **Note:** This method is primarily for development and testing.

+**Important Note for Android:** Firefox for Android has limitations on background script execution.
+TabTogether relies on background processing for automatic syncing and receiving tabs.
+On Android, you will need to open the extension's popup or options page and use the "Sync Now" button to manually process incoming tabs and sync changes.

 ## Building and Packaging